Alan Soutar: What does 2022 hold for Angus darts hero after epic Ally Pally debut?

 Soots has never hidden his fiercely patriotism towards Scotland.

-He was capped 50 times at BDO/WDF level and won the 2013 World Cup.
+Capped 50 times at BDO/WDF level, he won the four-man 2013 World Cup team event.

 He would love to replicate that at PDC level with Scotland the current World Cup of Darts holders.